clauswrm/TDT4145-project/README.md

 access, providing a simple programmatic interface for retrieving and operating on the data.

+> WARNINIG: Because of the nature of this project, norwegian and english is used interchangebly
+> in the source code (the GUI is in norwegian).
+It's bad practice but oh well...

 ## How to run

 1) Run the __updated__ [SQL script][sql_script] for creating the required database structure on your